 - Auto: adjusts the extension mode according to the current scene background, which depends on the vendor library implementation.
-For example, in low light scenarios, Auto may switch to Night to take a picture.
-For portrait photos, Auto may apply Face Retouch or Bokeh.
+For example, in low light scenarios, Auto switches to Night to take a picture.
+For portrait photos, Auto applies Face Retouch or Bokeh.

 - Bokeh: sharpens the foreground subject and blurs the background.
 Usually used to take portrait photos of people with a soft, out-of-focus background.

 - Face Retouch: touches up skin texture, under-eye tone, and more.

 - HDR (High Dynamic Range): widens exposure range, resulting in more vivid photos.
 In HDR mode, the camera takes several photos with various exposure values and merges them into one.

 - Night: brightens photos in low-light situations.
 The camera takes several photos at various exposure values and merge them into one.
 This process can take several seconds, and the user should hold the phone still while the camera captures photos.